 Cherokee Foothills Scenic Byway Tour

-First we’ll visit Wildcat Falls, a lovely set of 3 cascading waterfalls right beside the highway.
-Then we’ll wind up Persimmon Ridge Road to the overlook at Caesar’s Head State Park, one of the most beautiful views to be had along the Southern Blue Ridge Escarpment.
-Coming down from Caesars Head, we’ll stop at the Bald Rock Heritage Preserve to enjoy another spectacular view from the mountains.
-Both Caesar’s Head and Bald Rock are within the Mountain Bridge Wilderness Area, a spectacular 11,000 area of protected southern mountain forest.
-And then off to Pretty Place.
-You’ll have to see it to believe the serene beauty of this open-air chapel.
-By now this scenic wonder has probably wet your appetite, so we’ll stop for lunch at one of our favorite area lunch spots.
-Rested and ready, we’ll visit two more areas to complete our tour; Twin Falls, surely one of the most beautiful waterfalls anywhere, and the wild and roaring Long Shoals.
+Let's visit Wildcat Falls, a lovely set of 3 cascading waterfalls right beside the highway, and then wind up Persimmon Ridge Road to the overlook at Caesar’s Head State Park to see one of the most beautiful views to be had along the Southern Blue Ridge Escarpment.
+Coming down from Caesars Head, we'll stop at the Bald Rock Heritage Preserve to enjoy another spectacular view from the mountains.
+Both Caesar’s Head and Bald Rock are within the Mountain Bridge Wilderness Area, a spectacular 11,000 acres of protected southern mountain forest.
+Then off to Pretty Place... you have to see it to believe the serene beauty of this open-air chapel.
+By now this scenic wonder has probably whet our appetites, so we can stop for lunch at one of our favorite local lunch spots.
+Rested and ready, we’ll complete our tour by visiting Twin Falls, one of the most beautiful waterfalls anywhere, and the wild and (sometimes) roaring Long Shoals.
 It’s a full day of wonder.

 Jocassee Gorges Hiking Tour

 Jocassee Gorges Driving Tour

-Hang on for a ride up to iconic Jumping Off Rock on Horsepasture Road, where we'll enjoy a picnic lunch (bring your lunch!) while gazing out over the wild and wonderful Jocassee Gorges.
+Hang on for a ride up to iconic Jumping Off Rock on Horsepasture Road, where we'll enjoy a picnic lunch (bring your lunch!) while gazing out over sparkling Lake Jocassee and the wild and wonderful Jocassee Gorges.
 From there we travel to the peak of Sassafras Mountain, South Carolina's highest point, the vantage point for viewing three different states, and the point of origin for three different watersheds.
 Afterwards we will drive into the Eastatoee Valley and take a short walk to spectacular Twin Falls...
 What a day!

-Jocassee Gorges tours are $55 per person, with a $220 vehicle minimum.
+Jocassee Gorges Tours last six hours and are $55 per person, with a $220 vehicle minimum.
 Private tours are are avaiable upon request, and are offered as Special Events in the winter months.